egibs/python-fips/README.md

 The most common issue I ran into while building this Dockerfile (which was much harder than doing locally in a VM, even in WSL2 or in EC2) was that Python would build against the wrong OpenSSL version or the Python installation would not be the correct one (i.e., the system Python -- even when overwriting it or using `make altinstall`).

 The configuration in the `Dockerfile` works and can serve as a starting point for other implementations.

+Something to note: the feedback loop for doing cross-arch builds on an M1 Mac is very slow (25-30 minutes E2E).
+For troubleshooting, starting a container that has already been built and trying new/different commands is faster than building from scratch each time.
+This is especially useful if OpenSSL has been installed correctly but Python isn't building as expected.

 ## Acknowledgements